 - Read the instructions before using your welding machine

 - Get a movable welding hood or work in a well-ventilated area

 - Take vocational or professional training of welding

 How to use a Welding Helmet?

 When it comes to buying a welding helmet, there are a lot of factors that go into the play.
 A welding helmet is the most critical safety equipment that protects your eyes, face, and neck from sparks, flash burn, heat, UV light, and infrared light.
-Hence, you need to be extremely vigilant when choosing a welding helmet.
-With that being said, we are going to help you find the best welding helmet according to your requirements.
+Hence, you need to be extremely vigilant when to choose a welding-helmet.
+With that being said, we are going to help you find the best one according to your requirements.
+Let’s get started.

 How to Choose a Welding Helmet?